 - Pick something based on SEO value.

 Some of your best posts may come from combining two related topics into one post.
 But how do you choose which idea to pursue?
-Let’s look at three options:

 - Pick something you care about.